September 21st, 2023

 Carefully unplug each of the connectors.

-You may need to scrape more rubber potting compound away from some of the connectors in order to unplug them.
+You may need to scrape more rubber potting compound away from the connectors to unplug them.

 Once removed, locate the debug pins.